primer/css/README.md

 $ npm install origin-css --save
 ```

-This will add the Origin files to a new `origin-css` directory inside the `node_modules` directory at the root of your project, and save `origin-css` as a dependency in your `package.json` file.
+This will add the Origin files to a new `/origin-css` directory inside the `/node_modules` directory at the root of your project, and save `origin-css` as a dependency in your `package.json` file.

-If npm isn’t yet being used in your project, running the above command will create the `node_modules` directory too.
+If npm isn’t yet being used in your project, running the above command will create the `/node_modules` directory too.
 You’ll want to [create a package](https://docs.npmjs.com/cli/init) to manage your npm dependencies.

-### Bower
+### Install via Bower
 Requirements: [Node.js and npm](http://nodejs.org/download/), [Bower](http://bower.io/).

 ```bash